dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 Modern computers, of course, have lots of cores.
 While much of the serious software we use and write takes advantage of this, usually scripts (especially one-offs) do not warrant the boilerplate required to use those extra cores.

-That means that many embarrassingly parallelizable scripts doesn't get paralellized.
+That means that many embarrassingly parallelizable scripts doesn't get parallelized.
 As the name suggests, that's embarrassing.

 For me, LLMs have made such low-hanging parallelism even more embarrassing, because they make it super easy to add that boilerplate to a script.